 - Be easy on yourself.
 It is not your fault, even if you were careless with your account info.
 You can reach out to people you trust for help and emotional support.
 Telling your loved ones about the situation can help immensely following a doxxing.
 If you encounter unpleasant and hurtful things online, don’t beat yourself up, as being hard on yourself will not solve the situation.

-How Can Doxing Affect The Victim?
+How Can Doxing Affect the Victim?

-Doxxing can have severe consequences & impact on the victim.
+Doxxing can have severe consequences and impact on the victim.
 Emotional distress, loss of reputation, public shaming, severed relationships, termination from the workplace or other institutions, hate comments & harassment are some of the effects of doxxing.

 It can damage the victim, such as causing emotional instability, depression, and the tendency to self-harm in dire cases.

 How To Avoid Getting Doxxed?

 According to SafeHome.org, “Over 43 million Americans have been doxxed, resulting in lost friends, jobs, and identities.”
 Doxxing, although a reality since the 1990s, has worsened since the social media revolution began some 15-plus years ago.